 Curriculum

 Our online postgraduate diploma in acute medicine allows you to study for just one calendar year and is a part-time, distance-learning course.
-The course is worth 120 credits and comprises six modules of 20 credits, each running over a period of six weeks.Module Aims
+The course is worth 120 credits and comprises six modules of 20 credits, each running over a period of six weeks.Year 1

 The module aims to equip learners with the knowledge of methodologies and approaches to address complex cases, applying guideline and evidence-based care in the management of acutely ill patients presenting with cardio-respiratory conditions.